paulstothard/helpful_commands/README.md

 ### Transfer annotations from another VCF

 In this example some annotations are added to the file `source.vcf` (calculated from genotypes) and then annotations are transferred to the file `input.vcf`.
-The results are in `output.vcf`.
+The results are written to `output.vcf`.

 The transfer of annotations is done using [vcfanno](https://github.com/brentp/vcfanno).

 This procedure is useful for annotating variants in one file with information obtained, for example, from a much larger population of samples.
+The resulting tags can be used in downstream filtering operations.

 First fill some additional annotation fields to `source.vcf`: